 FAQ - How new lease accounting standards will impact your business

-There will be much change in lease accounting from 2019.
-From 1 January 2019, the Financial Accounting Standards Board (FASB) and the International Accounting Standard Board (IASB) will implement new standards, ASC 842 and IFRS 16 respectively.
+There have been a lot of changes in lease accounting since 2019.
+Starting 1 January 2019, the Financial Accounting Standards Board (FASB) and the International Accounting Standard Board (IASB) implemented new standards, ASC 842 and IFRS 16 respectively.
 This immediately raises a number of issues.
 In this FAQ you will find our answers to five frequently asked questions about lease accounting.Learn more

 Webinar - The power of connecting IFRS 16 & Property Management